Virgin and Child with Saints Stephen, Jerome and Maurice (Titian, Paris)

-The Virgin and Child with Saint Stephen, Saint Jerome and Saint Maurice (French: La Vierge à l' Enfant avec saint Étienne, saint Jérôme et saint Maurice), also called the Virgin with Three Saints, is a religious painting by Titian which hangs in the Louvre in Paris.
+The Virgin and Child with Saints Stephen, Jerome and Maurice (La Vierge à l' Enfant avec saint Étienne, saint Jérôme et saint Maurice), also called the Virgin with Three Saints, is a religious painting by Titian, from c.
+1510-1525.
+It hangs in the Louvre, in Paris.

 History

-The Virgin is worshipped by the saints Stephen, Jerome, and George.
-Gronau thinks this picture may belong to the period about 1508 to 1510.
+The Virgin and Child are shown accompanied by the saints Stephen, Jerome, and Maurice.
+Gronau thinks that this picture may belong to the period about 1508 to 1510.
 The Louvre dates it to between 1510 and 1525.
-The type of the Virgin here is like the one in the Madrid Santa Conversazione and the Annunciation, Treviso.
-Compare the Saint Stephen with the servant's head in the Salome picture of the Doria Gallery.
+The type of the Virgin here is like the one in the Madrid Sacra Conversazione and the Annunciation in Treviso.
+The figure of Saint Stephen is comparable with the servant's head in the Salome in the Galleria Doria Pamphilj, Rome.
 A type like the Saint Jerome is to be found in one of the Padua frescoes.

 The picture entered the Louvre from the collection of Louis XIV.